bertrandchenal/cmder/README.md

     boot
     dev

-You can instatiate Cmd object manually, by default they print stdout and stderr to the respective streams of current process.
+You can instantiate Cmd object manually, by default they print stdout and stderr to the respective streams of current process.

 So if you save this in `test.py`: